SibylLab/Program-Wars/ISSUE_TEMPLATE.md

 # Instructions
 1. Choose which template below to use (BUG or FEATURE) and delete the other one.
 2. Under "Label" section on the right, click on the gear icon and select the correct label ('bug' or 'enhancement')
-3. Remove the "Instructions" section AND the "BUG" or "FEATURE" headings before submitting the issue.
+3. Remove the "Instructions" section **and** the "BUG" or "FEATURE" headings before submitting the issue.

 ## BUG
 ### I encountered a problem with the game.